Skalyaeve/Rainfall/Bonus/Bonus 1/README.md

    0x08048448 <+36>:    mov    $0x1,%eax
    0x0804844d <+41>:    jmp    0x80484a3 <main+127>
 ```
-> Convert the first argument of the program to an integer using `<atoi@plt>`, then compare it with the integer 9.
+> Convert the first argument of the program to an integer using `<atoi@plt>`, then compare it with the value 9.
 If it is greater, return.

 ```
    0x0804844f <+43>:    mov    0x3c(%esp),%eax